Emotional Consequences of Broadcast Television: Plot

-As another school year ends, Frankie (Paget Brewster) disbands the Save Greendale Committee for the summer.
-Elroy (Keith David) reveals that he was hired by LinkedIn and bids farewell, uncertain whether he will return.
+As another school year ends, Frankie disbands the Save Greendale Committee, declaring the school "saved".
+While the group make summer plans, Elroy reveals that he was hired by LinkedIn and bids farewell, uncertain whether he will return.

-At Britta's (Gillian Jacobs) bar, the characters imagine various "season seven" scenarios set around the study table.
-Abed (Danny Pudi) illustrates their tropes but questions whether there will be a seventh season.
-Dean Pelton (Jim Rash) struggles to articulate his pitch with Shirley, Elroy and a third black character.
-Chang (Ken Jeong) creates Ice Cube Head (Justin Roiland), who eats phones and zaps people with his powers.
-Jeff (Joel McHale) is about to leave in anger when Annie (Alison Brie) arrives with news of an FBI internship in Washington, D.C., and doubt over her return.
-Jeff imagines himself stuck around a table with secondary characters arguing: Vicki (Danielle Kaplowitz), Garrett (Erik Charles Nielsen), Leonard (Richard Erdman), Todd (David Neher), Dave (Darsan Solomon) and the new tech billionaire Scrunch (Seth Green).
+At a bar, the characters imagine various "season seven" scenarios set in the study room.
+Abed illustrates their tropes but questions whether they will return for another year.
+Pelton, the college's dean, struggles to articulate his pitch with Shirley, Elroy and a third Black character.
+Chang imagines Ice Cube Head, who eats phones and zaps people with his powers.
+Jeff is about to leave in boredom when Annie arrives with news of an FBI internship in Washington, D.C., and doubt over her return.
+Jeff imagines himself stuck around a table with secondary characters arguing: Vicki, Garrett, Leonard, Todd, Dave, and the new tech billionaire Scrunch.

 Now keen to join the conversation, Jeff suggests the seventh season shows Annie as an FBI agent investigating the murder of Britta's parents.
-Britta pitches a political storyline about war with the government, and the Dean is offended as Britta depicts him as a transgender woman.
-Frankie is interrupted in a boring pitch where Chang farts.
+Britta pitches a political storyline about war with the government, and Pelton is offended as Britta depicts him as a transgender woman.
 Abed compares television to friendship, saying its purpose is providing comfort.
-Jeff then suggests they all become teachers, with himself as the Dean and Dean Pelton as a trainee Dean.
+Jeff then suggests they all become teachers, with himself as the dean and Pelton as a trainee dean.
 The others agree until Abed announces he has secured a production assistant role on a television show in Los Angeles.
-Jeff imagines himself strangling many clones of Abed.

-At the study room, Jeff imagines raising a child with Annie, who questions whether he really wants that.
+Jeff returns to the study room and imagines raising a child with Annie, who questions whether he really wants that.
 The real Annie enters and they share desires for each other's youth and maturity, sharing a kiss.
-The group arrive and all hug, with Chang shouting that he is gay, and the characters picturing their idyllic season seven.
+The rest of the group arrive and they all hug, picturing their idyllic season seven.
 Jeff imagines himself with attractive women and emotional security.
 Later, he drops Annie and Abed at the airport and rejoins the others at the bar.

 The screen fades to black with the hashtag #andamovie.
 The end tag features a commercial with a family playing the fictional Community board game, narrated by Dan Harmon.
-The son (Connor Rosen) reveals a script for the commercial itself.
-The dad (Wayne Federman) explains that they do not exist.
+The son reveals a script for the commercial itself.
+The dad explains that they do not exist.
 The family sits in shocked silence as Harmon delivers a fourth wall-breaking monologue about the game, Community, and his own shortcomings.